 Build your prototype marketing engine

 The fundamentals of “building an advertising campaign” are pretty basic, and whether you want to create a Facebook video campaign, a Twitter promoted post campaign, or even a LinkedIn Event promotion, the mechanics of building a campaign and launching it aren’t that complex.

-Most founders run a few ads on Facebook, spend a few hundred dollars, and conclude that ads just don’t do the job.
+Most technical founders, or founders generally run a few ads on Facebook, spend a few hundred dollars, and conclude that ads just don’t do the job.

 That’s like assuming that if you can’t get your first